 Hailing from Oslo, Bearson (Jakob) hit the scene last year and took the internet by storm with his powerful and wildly popular sound.
 He’s known to attract a frenzy of listeners every time he uploads a new release.

 Glades is an alternative pop band from Sydney, Australia.
 Members include Karina Wykes, Cam Robertson & Joey Wenceslao.
-We’re loving Mt Eden’s remix of their track Drive.
+I’m loving Mt Eden’s remix of their track Drive.

-We’ve decided that Mouthe is the band most likely to enter your next party via a wormhole that spontaneously appears in your living room.
-We’ve no idea what inspired them to write their new release Hallelujah, but we love it just the same.
-It’s a sound unlike anything we’ve heard before.
+I’ve decided that Mouthe is the band most likely to enter your next party via a wormhole that spontaneously appears in your living room.
+I’ve no idea what inspired them to write their new release Hallelujah, but I love it just the same.
+It’s a sound unlike anything I’ve heard before.
 Perhaps German Soundcloud user FuFrey describes it best: “This is food for drugs<3.”

 French producer Jonathan Lefèvre-Reich brings us the début album of UK trio August and After.
 Ned and Vedantha first met at Cambridge and later moved to London where they met Jordan and formed the band.
 Their mutual passion for music comes alive in their mesmerizingly haunting tracks.